berkeley-stat243/stat243-fall-2022/syllabus.md

 questions, and discussion).
 You should ask questions about class material and problem sets through the site.
-Please use this site for your questions so that either James or I can respond and so that everyone can benefit from the discussion.
-I suggest you to modify your settings on Ed Discussion so you are informed by email of postings.
-I strongly encourage you to respond to or comment on each other's questions as well (this will help your class participation grade), although of course you should not provide a solution to a problem set problem.
-If you have a specific administrative question you need to direct just to me, it's fine to email me directly or post private on the Discussion site.
+Please use this site for your questions so that either James or I can respond and so that everyone can benefit from the discussion. **I suggest you to modify your settings on Ed Discussion so you are informed by email of postings.
+In particular you are responsible for keeping track of all course announcements, which we'll make on the Discussion forum.** I strongly encourage you to respond to or comment on each other's questions as well (this will help your class participation grade), although of course you should not provide a solution to a problem set problem.
+If you have a specific administrative question you need to direct just to me, it's fine to email me directly or post privately on the Discussion site.
 But if you simply want to privately ask a question about content, then just come to an office hour or see me after class or James during/after section.

 If you're enrolled in the class you should be a member of the group and be able to access it.
 If you're auditing or not yet enrolled and would like access, make sure to fill out the [course survey](https://forms.gle/SVm9thpkh16Zps2h6) and I will add you.